Careers Information, Advice and Guidance

 PARENTS AND CARERS: If you have any queries about your child’s career options, pathways or choices, please feel free to contact the Careers Leader, Mrs Mullarkey, at Parents’ Evenings.
 We invite past students to talk to our current pupils and sixth-formers about moving on, careers choices and life experiences since leaving NTS.
 However, if any parents, friends or employers are willing to give up 15 minutes of their time to talk to a group of children or deliver a workshop based on their career or profession we’d love to hear from you!

 EMPLOYERS & COMMUNITY: We really appreciate the support of employers who are already working with us, and are always looking to engage with employers.
-There are a number of ways you can get involved, including offers of meaningful work experiences.
+There are a number of ways you can get involved, including offers of meaningful work experiences or take part in our Annual Year 10 Work Ready in July of each year.
 If you would like more information please contact Mrs Mullarkey directly:

 The Government’s careers strategy aims to ensure that all young people in secondary education get a programme of advice and guidance that is stable, structured and delivered by individuals with the right skills and experience.